bamlab/react-native-image-resizer/README.md

 Option | Description
 ------ | -----------
-path | Path of image
-maxWidth | Image max width (ratio is preserved) maxHeight | Image max height (ratio is preserved) compressFormat | Can be either JPEG, PNG or WEBP (android only).
+path | Path of image file, or a base64 encoded image string prefixed with 'data:image/<imagetype>' where <imagetype> is jpeg or png. maxWidth | Image max width (ratio is preserved) maxHeight | Image max height (ratio is preserved) compressFormat | Can be either JPEG, PNG or WEBP (android only).